Keizaal/Keizaal/INSTALLATIONGUIDE.md

 ![](https://raw.githubusercontent.com/PierreDespereaux/Keizaal/main/assets/images/installation%20guide/7.%20Manual%20.inis.PNG)

-Keep in mind that modifying Keizaal will forfeit any support that you would normally recieve.
+Note that I **WILL NOT** provide support for installations of Keizaal that have been modified.

 ### Mod Notes